cspotcode/cspotcode.github.io/_posts/2018-08-05-docker-windows-wsl.md

 At this point `docker` commands should work.
 They'll attempt to connect to unix socket `/var/run/docker.sock`, which is hosted by `socat`.
 Socat will start and pipe the connection to `npiperelay.exe`, which connects to Windows named pipe `//./pipe/docker_engine`.

 *NOTE: If you've previously configured DOCKER_HOST or other docker environment variables, you'll probably have to undo that.
 This setup relies on docker's default behavior, connecting to Unix socket /var/run/docker.sock*

+## Misc

+Docker for Windows has an option to accept TCP connections without any encryption.
+This is less secure than the named pipe.

+There are tutorials for setting up Windows Docker to use TLS.
+These are for Windows server and do not work for a developer machine.